kubernetes/enhancements/keps/sig-node/1797-configure-fqdn-as-hostname-for-pods/README.md

   CRI or CNI may require updating that component before the kubelet.
 -->

-Old kubelets that do not have support for this feature will just ignore the PodSpec field.
+Old kubelets that do not have support for this feature will just ignore the PodSpec `hostnameFQDN` field.

 ## Production Readiness Review Questionnaire